Chad Losee, Harvard Business School’s new admissions chief, is now sending invites for admission interviews for2+2 MBA applicants.

-2. The interview is mostly resume based, and focused on your ability to walk through your resume, introduce yourself, and explain key transitions, why you went to School X, why you took Job 1, what you learned there, what your accomplishments were, what you would do differently, why you took Job 2, etc. For each school and job on your resume be prepared to explain what you did, what you learned, what you are proud of, what you would do differently, etc. That is the bulk, and the important bulk of the HBS interview.
+2. The interview is mostly resume based, and focused on your ability to walk through your resume, introduce yourself, and explain key transitions, why you went to School X, why you took Job 1, what you learned there, what your accomplishments were, what you would do differently, why you took Job 2, etc. For each school and job on your resume be prepared to explain what you did, what you learned, what you are proud of, what you would do differently, etc. That is the bulk and the important bulk of the HBS interview.
 Although sure, there are millions of variants.

-3. Smart people, who can in fact speak English, screw up the HBS interview for two reasons: They talk too much and get lost, and lose track of where they are.
+3. Smart people, who can, in fact, speak English, screw up the HBS interview for two reasons: They talk too much and get lost, and lose track of where they are.
 Or they try to give exceptional, show-off answers instead of down-to-earth obvious answers.

 Can you provide some color from applicants who interviewed in Round 1.

-Sure, here are some interview report excerpts written by Round One applicants right after they were interviewed.
-These are typical and strongly indicate that in terms of HBS interview process and and concerns, nothing much is “new” from what we have been reporting on for the last several years.
+Sure, here are some interview report excerpts were written by Round One applicants right after they were interviewed.
+These are typical and strongly indicate that in terms of HBS interview process and concerns, nothing much is “new” from what we have been reporting on for the last several years.
 To wit, they are looking for your ability to explain things you should be able to explain.
 They are not looking to trip you up, or ‘pressure test you,’ or make you cry or laugh.
 Here’s the list of questions some of my clients were asked.